Strawberry Jam

 Once the timer goes off, turn off the heat and test for doneness.

-Use a jar funnel and a ladle to fill the hot jars, leaving a ¼" headspace.
-Screw on the lids and rings.
+Before filling the jars, skim any foam from the top of the jam using a large spoon.
+Use a jar funnel and a ladle to fill the hot jars, leaving a ¼" headspace—screw on the lids and rings.

 Canning Instructions

-Ladle the hot strawberry jam into half-pint jars, leaving a ¼" headspace.
-De-bubble the jar and wipe the rim with a towel dipped in hot water or vinegar to remove any residue on the rim. (steps 1-4)
+Wipe the rim of the jar with a towel dipped in hot water or vinegar to remove any residue on the rim to ensure a proper seal.

 Center a canning lid on the jar and screw bands down evenly and firmly just until a point of resistance is met.
-This is referred to as "fingertip-tight". (step 5)
+This is referred to as "fingertip-tight".

 Over-tightening bands can prevent air from escaping out of the jars, resulting in buckled lids or seal failure.

-If there is not enough jam to fill the 5th half pint jar within a ¼" of headspace, simply store it in the fridge.
-Do not process it in the canner as it will not seal properly, and consume it within 1 month.
+If there is not enough jam to fill the 5th half-pint jar within a ¼" of headspace, simply store it in the fridge.
+Do not process it in the canner, as it will not seal properly, and consume it within 1 month.

 Once it’s at a rolling boil, start your processing time.
 For altitudes 1,000 ft above sea level or lower, process half-pint jars for 10 minutes.
+See our guide to water-bath canning for an altitude adjustment chart.
+Adjust your processing times accordingly.

 Use a jar lifter to remove the jars and place them on a heat-safe surface, covered with a kitchen towel, undisturbed for 12-24 hours.